ExecutorKarthan/E-commerce-backend/README.md

 # E-commerce-backend
-This is a demonstration of how to make a backend app that handles route requests to a SQL database
+This is a demonstration of how to make a backend app that handles route requests to a SQL database.

 ## Description
+This project really helped me understand how to properly make model associations using sequelize.
+One-to-One associations are fairly straight forward, but this project required Many-to-Many interactions.
+That added in complexity, which was addressed by using the "through" keyword and the "belongsToMany" method.
+I found it very interesting that "through" would allow sequelize to produce a new model (that I call a 'junction' model like SQL's 'through tables') that facilitates the connectivity of the joined models.

+These model associations also allowed me to practice a new way to implement routes in my api folder.
+Pulling data from a SQL database can generally be done with a ".findAll" or a ".findByPk()".
+However, if I wanted to grab data beyond the current table, I needed to call more so the request would trace its way through the SQL tables to collect all the data needed.
+As it was possible to search for non-existent data, it become very important for me to use try-catch statements to inform the user that they were querying for data that did not exist instead of just crashing the program.

 ## Installation
 This project requires the following packages to function: